 Etiology and Epidemiology

-Clinical signs commonly seen in horses with choleliths or cholan-giohepatitis include weight loss, abdominal pain, icterus, depression, and intermittent fever.
+Clinical signs commonly seen in horses with choleliths or cholangiohepatitis include weight loss, abdominal pain, icterus, depression, and intermittent fever.
 Signs of hepatic failure, including encephalopathy, photosensitivity, and coagulopathy, occur less frequently.
 Clinical signs are often intermittent.
 Complete obstruction of the common bile duct often is accompanied by persistent abdominal pain.
-Laboratory abnormalities include hyperbilirubinemia with increased direct (conjugated) bilirubin, a marked increase in serum GGT activity, and increased serum total bile acid concentration.
-SDH and AST activities are increased but to a lesser degree.
+Laboratory abnormalities include hyperbilirubinemia with increased direct (conjugated) bilirubin, a marked increase in serum γ-glutamyl transpeptidase or transferase (GGT) activity, and increased serum total bile acid concentration.
+Sorbitol dehydrogenase (SDH) and AST activities are increased but to a lesser degree.
 BUN, glucose, and potassium concentrations may be decreased.
 Metabolic tests indicate reduced hepatic function.
 Activated partial thromboplastin time and one-stage prothrombin time may be prolonged.
 Leukocytosis, anemia of chronic disease, hyperproteinemia, hyperglobulinemia, and hyperfibrinogenemia are often present due to inflammation.
 Histologic changes include periportal and intralobular fibrosis, moderate bile duct dilatation and proliferation, and cholestasis.
 Culture of the liver may reveal a bacterial infection.

 At necropsy, the liver may be enlarged or shrunken.
 The liver is red to green-brown and firmer than normal.
 Hepatic ducts and the common bile duct are dilated and may contain one or more calculi.

 Cholelithiasis should be considered in horses with a history of fever, icterus, and recurrent abdominal pain.
-Other signs of hepatic failure (encephalopathy, photodermatitis, weight loss) are less consistently observed with cholelithiasis.
+Other signs of hepatic failure (encephalopathy, photodermatitis, weight loss) are less consistently seen with cholelithiasis.
 A marked increase in serum GGT with hyperbilirubinemia (direct bilirubin >25%) is supportive.
-Elevations in SDH, AST, and alkaline phosphatase are often also present.
-Neutrophilic leukocytosis with inconsistent elevation in globulin and fibrinogen concentrations are noted on leukograms.
+Increases in SDH, AST, and alkaline phosphatase are often also present, but when absent despite an increased serum GGT make the presumptive diagnosis of biliary stasis more justified.
+Neutrophilic leukocytosis with inconsistent increase in globulin and fibrinogen concentrations are noted on leukograms.
 Ultrasonographic examination may reveal hepatomegaly with increased echogenicity of the liver, thickened distended bile ducts, and hyperechoic regions suggestive of choleliths.
 Choleliths in horses are most often visualized in the most cranioventral portion of the right lobe of the liver, especially in the sixth to eighth intercostal spaces.
 Choleliths may be hyperechoic, casting an acoustic shadow, or sonolucent.
 Stones may be seen as discrete calculi or less discrete sludge deposits within the biliary tract.
 The thickened distended bile ducts may appear as dilated channels adjacent to portal veins.
 Because of the large lung field of horses, choleliths may be missed on ultrasound examination.